weaviate/weaviate-io/developers/weaviate/model-providers/transformers/embeddings.md

 #### Configure the integration

-To use this integration, you must configure the container image of the Hugging Face Transformers model, and the inference endpoint of the containerized model.
+To use this integration, configure the container image of the Hugging Face Transformers model and the inference endpoint of the containerized model.

 The following example shows how to configure the Hugging Face Transformers integration in Weaviate: